 -History of tolcapone-induced hepatocellular injury

 -History of nontraumatic rhabdomyolysis or hyperpyrexia possibly related to medication

 Safety and efficacy have not been established in patients younger than 18 years.

 Consult WARNINGS section for additional precautions.

-Hemodialysis: tolcapone is highly protein bound, therefore no significant removal of the drug is expected.
+Hemodialysis: This drug is highly protein bound, therefore no significant removal by hemodialysis is expected.